Ignitedgene/Identifying-Phishing-URLs-using-ML-Paradigms/README.md

   <p> Below is the trained decision tree. </p>

 <h4> Improving the Decision Tree (DT) </h4>
-  <p> We aim to improve the accuracy of the decision tree by specifying 2 parameters: Criterion(Entropy or Gini) and max_depth.
-We can see that when a criterion is specified, the accuracy is increased. </p>
-  <p>Now, we check if pruning the tree using max_depth can lead to even better results.
+  <p>We check if pruning the tree using 2 parameters: Criterion and max_depth, can lead to better accuracy.
 We run our model using different values for max_depth (from 1 to 30) and visualize its accuracy for each max_depth. </p>

   <p> We deem the best parameters to be Criterion = XXX and Max_depth = XXX.</p>